Independent Sidewalk Repair

 Steps to Repairing the Sidewalk Yourself

 - Hire a licensed contractor who can repair the sidewalk and make preliminary arrangements for them to perform the work.
-Call 311 for help finding a licensed contractor.

 - Apply for the necessary permits, including a Tree Work Permit from NYC Parks as well as the required permits from the Department of Transportation (DOT) and other City agencies.
 Tree Work Permits from Parks are typically issued within 45 days.